ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 The :class:`AnsibleModule` provides lots of common code for handling returns, parses your arguments for you, and allows you to check inputs.

-Successful returns are made like this
+Successful returns are made like this:

 .. code-block:: python

     module.exit_json(changed=True, something_else=12345)

-And failures are just as simple (where `msg` is a required parameter to explain the error)
+And failures are just as simple (where `msg` is a required parameter to explain the error):

 .. code-block:: python